sstringer00100/datascience-portfolio/README.md

     - [Airline Load Factor Forecast:]() An ensemble method to forecast for load factor to find future opportunities and understand operations.
 - ### Natural Language Processing
   - Python
+    - [NLP for SEO:]() Using text analytics for SEO analysis of ads pulled from the Google search API.
   - R
 - ### Exploratory Data Analysis
   - Python